pie.jpg

 NOSE: Intensely floral and spicy

-TASTE: The mouth is in line with the nose plus hints of anise that make it particularly fresh on the palate.
+TASTE: The mouth is in line with the nose, and hints of anise make it particularly fresh on the palate.

-PAIRING: It is advisable to pair with white meat dishes, especially grilled.
+PAIRING: Pairing with white meat dishes, especially grilled is advisable.

 GRAPE: Piedirosso and Guarnaccia